ThummeTo/FMI.jl/docs/src/features.md

 If you don't want this feature (maybe because you are simulating time-dependent systems), you may use the execution configuration `myFMU.executionConfig.autoTimeShift=false` while providing a `startTime != 0.0`.

 ## Performance
-Many commands in *FMI.jl* are available in in-place and out-of-place sematics.
+Many commands in *FMI.jl* are available in in-place and out-of-place semantics.
 Of course, in-place-calls are faster, because they don't need to allocate new memory at every call (for the return values).
 So if you have an eye on performance (or *must* have), a good starting point is to substitute out-of-place- with in-place-calls.
 Typical improvements are:
 - `valueArray = fmi2GetReal(args...)` -> `fmi2GetReal!(args..., valueArray)`
 - `valueArray = fmi2GetDerivatives(args...)` -> `fmi2GetDerivatives!(args..., valueArray)`